-While Nielsen-Massey Vanillas has been producing vanilla products for over a century, vanilla itself has an even more epic history that spans nearly 1,000 years and features conquerers, thievery, important discoveries and a tiny little bee that made it all possible...
+While Nielsen-Massey Vanillas has been producing vanilla products for over a century, vanilla itself has an even longer history that spans nearly 1,000 years.

-For hundreds of years, the Totonoc Indians who lived on the east-central coast of Mexico were the keepers of this special ingredient.
-No one else in the world—or at least outside the region—even knew it existed.
+For hundreds of years, the Totonac people, who lived on the east-central coast of Mexico, were the keepers of this special ingredient.
+No one outside the region even knew it existed.

 Mid-1400s to 1500 – The Aztecs

-During this period, the Aztecs conquered the Totonocan people and forced them to provide regular tributes, which included the fruits of the Tlilxochitl vine.
-Or, as we know it, vanilla.
+During this period, the Aztecs conquered the Totonac people and forced them to provide regular tributes.
+These tributes included the fruits of the Tlilxochitl vine, which we know today as vanilla.

 1602 – Vanilla by Itself

-For many years, vanilla, a luxury of nobility and the rich, was used only as an ingredient in the very popular chocolate drink Cortez brought back from the Americas.
-But in 1602, Hugh Morgan, apothecary to Queen Elizabeth I, had the brilliant idea to use vanilla as a flavoring by itself.
-It was the first step in the dominant position vanilla now holds today.
+Cortés brought chocolatl back with him to Europe and, for many years, vanilla was used exclusively in the chocolate drink, consumed as a luxury by the rich.
+In 1602, Hugh Morgan, an apothecary to Queen Elizabeth I, had the brilliant idea to use vanilla as a flavoring by itself.
+It was the first step toward the popularity vanilla enjoys today.

 1793 – Smuggled to the Bourbon Islands